Frequently Asked Questions

 Who will be my counselor?

 Your clinician could be a licensed psychologist, an un-licensed postdoctoral clinician (who will be supervised by a licensed psychologist), or a pre-doctoral-level psychological services intern (who is also supervised by a licensed psychologist).
-The Our Staff page provides brief bios that includes some basic information about our Counseling Center staff members.
+The Our Staff page provides brief bios that includes some basic information about our Counseling and Psychological Services staff members.
 We work hard to accommodate student requests to work with particular clinicians, but cannot guarantee availability.

 What can I expect from counseling — or from my clinician?

-The Counseling Center offers comprehensive supportive and clinical care tailored to your needs.
+Counseling and Psychological Services offers comprehensive supportive and clinical care tailored to your needs.
 You can expect to meet with a trained professional who is interested in listening to you and understanding your concerns so that they may assist you.
 Your clinician will be familiar with the unique stressors facing UCR students and work collaboratively with you to reduce barriers to achieving academic success and emotional wellbeing.
 Your clinician will maintain strict confidentiality as required by law (for additional details, review our Confidentiality section).

 Can I see my counselor as many times as I want?